Q: What is SPARK?

 Q: How much should I donate to the Annual Giving Campaign?

-Q: How can I help if I can’t give a big amount?
+Q: How can I help in addition to making a donation?

 Q: How does SPARK acknowledge donors?